Contract Development Materials

 Development of The Artist Assistant's Work Agreement

-The criteria for W.A.G.E.'s 2018 analysis and first draft agreement was derived in part from a series of long-form interviews conducted in New York in 2017 with persons who have or were then working as artists’ assistants, in addition to conversations with artists who were then employing assistants.
+The criteria for W.A.G.E.'s 2018 analysis below was derived in part from a series of long-form interviews conducted in New York in 2017 with persons who have or were then working as artists’ assistants, in addition to conversations with artists who were then employing assistants.
 The collection of individual accounts was crucial in locating common needs and outlining best practices to help both parties navigate the inherent power dynamics of the workplace while creating mutually sustainable relationships between artists and their assistants.
+An initial draft agreement for artist assistants was briefly introduced with the launch of WAGENCY in 2018 and further developed in 2020-22.

 Development of The Art Handler's Work Agreement